samsquire/ideas2/README.md

 # 98. Business cloud

-Real life provisioning of things and the commoditisation of business plans.
+Provisioning of real life things and the commoditisation of business plans.

 # 99.